Lightning Rarely Strikes Twice – By Darlin

 The last thing Ororo wanted to do was to hurt Rogue or Remy.
 So she accepted their flirtatious relationship.
-She couldn't help but miss the closeness she'd had with her best friend though and every day she wondered how he could abstain from her, from that pleasure he needed so much as sensual as she knew him to be.
+But she couldn't help missing the closeness she'd had with her best friend, her Remy, and every day she wondered how he could abstain from her, from that pleasure he needed so much as sensual as she knew him to be.
 But it was none of her business.
 That is until Rogue actually turned rogue and deserted Remy in Antarctica.
 That had broken Ororo's heart.
 That had sealed Rogue's fate in Ororo's eyes and perhaps in Remy's eyes as well.

-Though they never discussed his feelings towards Rogue after that eventually Remy had returned to Ororo's bed and she had not sent him away.
-He truly felt he loved Rogue but he was plagued by self doubt knowing all that he was Rogue had seen.
-And then there was always the fact that he could never touch her and after Antarctica he needed to be touched, he needed to feel warmth and love.
-It wasn't the best arrangement perhaps but neither Remy nor Ororo felt what they were doing was wrong assuring themselves silently that it was nothing serious, nothing more than physical pleasure, nothing more than two friends sharing their love for each other.
-And yet they whispered vows promising each other they would never let Rogue know, to essentially protect her from themselves.
+Though they never discussed his feelings towards Rogue after that eventually Remy returned to Ororo's bed and she did not sent him away.
+He truly felt he loved Rogue but he was plagued by self doubt knowing that all that he was Rogue had seen.
+And then there was always the fact that he could never touch her and after Antarctica he needed to be touched, he needed to feel needed, needed to feel love and warmth.
+It wasn't the best arrangement perhaps but neither Remy nor Ororo felt what they were doing was wrong.
+Silently they assured themselves that it was nothing serious, nothing more than physical pleasure, nothing more than two friends sharing their love for each other.
+And they whispered vows to each other promising they would never let Rogue know, to essentially protect her from themselves.
 For Ororo it was easy, convenient and undeniably delicious.
 He understood her better than any of the men she'd been with and there were no complications.
-He was an X-Man just as much as she was, he stayed for the same reason she stayed – he would never expect her to leave them and he would never expect more than what they had.
+He was a part of X-Men just as much as she was, he stayed for the same reason she stayed – he would never expect her to leave the team and he would never expect more than what they had.

-Above all else Remy wanted to be faithful to the woman he loved.
+And still, above all else, Remy wanted to be faithful to the woman he loved.
 Rogue meant normalcy, Rogue was hope of a better future, maybe even children one day.
 Rogue meant permanency.
 She was everything to him.
-To his way of thinking if he couldn't be with her until they could touch then he wouldn't be that is except his best friend.
+To his way of thinking if he couldn't be with her until they could touch then he wouldn't be with anyone, that is except his best friend.
 It wasn't as if he were out searching for women or having one night stands as he had in the past.
 To his way of thinking being with Ororo wasn't cheating.
-He was able to justify himself in his eyes and with Ororo's assurance.
+He was able to justify himself in his eyes and with Ororo's assurances.

 She told him later that he was a tease.
 He denied it.
 She accused him of wanting to keep her attached despite his new relationship with Rogue which he denied as well.
 When she brought up the night when she had been skinny dipping and he had held her nude body in his arms and pressed a passionate kiss on her eager lips he reminded her now that even then he had told her his heart belonged to Rogue.
 Ororo had exploded.